UCLcaozhiyu/CASA0018-Deep-Learning-for-Sensor-Networks-Water-Flow-Detection/README.md

 For detailed training performance and feature space analysis, please refer to the weekly journal.

 4. Testing and Validation: Use the methods in `testing environment` to validate the system.
+See test videos for specific runs and test results.

 ## Notes
 - Ensure the hardware devices are deployed in the correct order.